 To do so, go to the seventh step of the wizard and select the Microdeployment option.
 This option is also available in the Export/Import tab.

 The first step of the wizard lets you filter the elements you want to deploy.
 Select the element types in the left panel of the wizard and the element's process.
+Filter the objects you want to export.
 You can use the Filter field to find the process.

 According to your selection, a panel is displayed where all the objects that can be considered in a Microdeployment are available.

 Use the Filter field or navigate the panel to find the modified element and check it to indicate that it is included in the Microdeployment.

 Click the Export button and select a directory in your machine where you want the deployment package (.bex file) to be saved.